hrbrmstr/vegalite/README.md

 If you're good with HTML (etc) and want a more lightweight embedding options, you can also use `embed_spec` which will scaffold a minimum `div` + `script` source and embed a spec from a `vegalite` object.

+If you like the way Vega-Lite renders charts, you can also use them as static images in PDF knitted documents with the new `capture_widget` function.

 ### Installation